First Without

 The branding was developed to feel gentle, trustworthy, and emotionally supportive.
 Through typography, color, and imagery, I aimed to create a visual identity that reflects care, remembrance, and a calm sense of dignity.

-“I had been thinking about this idea for a long time, so when we were told to do our dream project, I knew I wanted to make something this personal and meaningful.”
+“I had been thinking about this idea for a long time.
+It felt very personal to me, and I knew I wanted to create something that carried real emotional meaning.”

 Reflection